Ooggle/MUSIC-exclamation-mark/README.md

 Linux MUSIC! server: 50%
 Android player: 30%
 PC player: 5%
-Web player: currently developed by @Meatreed
+Web player: currently developed by [MeatReed](https://github.com/MeatReed)

 For now, it will support mp3, flac and ogg formats.
 Maybe i will add more in the future.
 Also, everything is WIP for the moment.